Withdrawal & Recovery

 Not everyone experiences this, but for those who do, it can be one of the most difficult symptoms.
 The world feels flat.
 Things you normally enjoy feel pointless.
 You might feel sad without a clear reason, or just emotionally numb.

 Why it happens.
 This is closely tied to changes in your dopamine system.
-THC increases dopamine release by roughly 20 to 30 percent.
+THC increases dopamine release each time you use.
 When you quit, that artificial boost disappears, but your brain's dopamine receptors are still turned down from chronic exposure.
 The result is a temporary state called anhedonia (the inability to feel pleasure from normally rewarding activities).
 Your serotonin system, which also interacts with CB1 receptors, is simultaneously recalibrating.

 How long it lasts.
 Depressed mood typically emerges in the first week, peaks around days 4 to 7, and improves steadily through weeks 2 to 4.
 Full dopamine normalization can take 8 to 12 weeks for heavy users.